AbhishekNaik1112/FlashFiles/README.md

 - **File Sharing**: Upload and download files up to 100 MB securely.
 - **Voice Calling**: Initiate voice calls directly within the application.
 - **User-Friendly Interface**: Intuitive design for easy navigation and usage.
+- **Volatile Storage**: All chat history, files, and user data are deleted after users leave the room, ensuring privacy and security.

 ## Tech Stack